siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 {% endraw %}

-Finally, you can list all tags for your site in an [index page](http://www.collaborativefund.com/blog/tags/).
+Finally, you can list all the tags for your site in an [index page](http://www.collaborativefund.com/blog/tags/).

 {% raw %}
 ```liquid